Chebotarev/BookBlur/docs/phases/phase3.md

-# Phase 3: Editing and Displaying Posts
+# Phase 3: Book Navigation with an Index

 ## Rails
 ### Models